 Reframe Fear Of Rejection Into Embrace Of Value

 Fear of rejection stems from internal causes.
 But when salespeople focus outward–on how their product or service helps the person on the other end—they become evangelists, overcoming call reluctance.
-In a recent coaching call with an experienced-but-stuck salesman, Kadansky says: ” We drilled deep, deep down, beyond the financial benefit [of the product] to the emotional and spiritual benefits.
+In a recent coaching call with an experienced but stuck salesman, Kadansky says: ” We drilled deep, deep down, beyond the financial benefit [of the product] to the emotional and spiritual benefits.
 Now he knows the value, and he has a responsibility to reach out and make that call.”

 Use Essential Oils

 That’s right.
-If call reluctance has a smell, it’s not that of your favorite dessert, or a scent that brings back powerful, positive memories.
+If call reluctance has a smell, it’s not that of your favorite dessert or a scent that brings back powerful positive memories.
 Overcoming call reluctance could be as simple as diving into fond memories.
 Essential oils can trick the mind into moving beyond fear and into a place of positive power.
 “We had a golfer who, when he’d hesitate to make a call, would smell the essential oil of cut grass,” Kadansky says.
-“It made him happy, he picked up the phone, punched that number ,and made that call.”
+“It made him happy, he picked up the phone, punched that number, and made that call.”

 Don’t invest everything in the outcome

 Overcoming call reluctance is a process.
 Some salespeople regard a call that doesn’t net a sale as a failure, but that’s exactly the sort of thinking that breeds call reluctance.
 Take positives where you can, Cohen says.
-“If every call results in something where the process takes a step forward–even if it’s a baby step–that gives you confidence to make the next call.”
+“If every call results in something where the process takes a step forward–even if it’s a baby step–that gives you the confidence to make the next call.”

 Get expert sales tips straight to your inbox and win more deals